A guide to the different ways food trucks pay to park at events

-So if you have landed on this article you may be wondering how much do food trucks actually pay to park at these events?
+So if you have landed on this article you may be wondering how much food trucks actually pay to park at these events.

 There are also a few other ways food trucks pay to park at events (keep reading).

-However, how much food trucks pay very much depend on the type of event, what products are being sold and the length of trading hours.
+However, how much food trucks pay very much depends on the type of event, what products are being sold, and the length of trading hours.